-Turn on the gas supply.
+Turn on the exterior LP remote power switch.
 Lighting a top range burner to bleed any air from the system will make it easier to start other appliances including the furnace.

-When you stay for extended periods where electric or water hookups are not available, make sure to regularly check on the condition of your 12-volt battery and the contents of your tanks.
-Both can be viewed from the main Multiplex control panel.
+When you stay for extended periods where electric or water hookups are not available, make sure to regularly check on the condition of your lithium batteries and the contents of your tanks.
+Both can be viewed from any of the Multiplex control panels.
 Carry drinking water in a clean bucket to refill your tank.
 When your waste tank nears capacity, move your touring coach to a dumping location.